vladozc/watermarks/doc/source/methods/lsb.rst

 | .. image:: _static/sample.png   | .. image:: _static/sample_watermarked.png   |
 +---------------------------------+---------------------------------------------+

 Can you see the difference?
 No?
-So let's use Waterm`arks to extract last bit and generate image:
+So let's use Watermarks to extract last bit and generate image:

 +---------------------------------+---------------------------------------------+